Build Stock Trading Strategies That Work For You

 I got the initial idea for this concept from an article called “Simplify It” which I found in the November 2015 issue of Technical Analysis of Stocks & Commodities magazine.
 The only line that I took out of this article was to buy on a close above the eight period moving average of the high.
 Jake Bernstein, a well-known coach, commodities trader and the author of an excellent book called the The Investor's Quotient: The Psychology of Successful Investing in Commodities & Stocks, which I highly recommend, also uses a similar system.
 Since I was already vaguely familiar with the concept I thought I would explore it further.

 Stock trading strategies can be used in multiple time frames.
-Typically, I trade off of weekly charts simply because there is less work involved, I don’t need to monitor the price action as much, I can easily do this while maintaining a full-time career and I stay in the trade longer which typically produces greater profits.
+Typically, I trade off of daily or weekly charts simply because there is less work involved, I don’t need to monitor the price action as much, I can easily do this while maintaining a full-time career and I stay in the trade longer which typically produces greater profits.
 However, there are times when I would like to do a quick trade just to keep the money flowing.
 Thus, for this entry method, I will be working off of daily charts.

 The Code

 The code below can be used on stockcharts.com as written or as mentioned above you can change it as you see fit.
 For instance, you might just want to look at penny stocks or you may not be interested in stocks below $20 and so you will need to adjust these parameters.
 You could also change the volume parameters.
 Alternately, you could decide that an eight day moving average is too short or too long.
 You might want to use an exponential moving average instead of a simple moving average.
 I have used the weekly averages in this code to ensure that the trend is essentially up.
-If you don’t care if the trend up on a weekly basis then you might want to remove these filters.
+When you don’t care if the trend is up on a weekly basis then you might want to remove these filters.
 As I said in the beginning, this is just a code to find potential trades, that’s it.
 It is not the Holy Grail, you will still need to work.

 [type = stock]